George Langhorn: Background

 George Langhorn was born in Halifax, West Riding of Yorkshire, England.

 Playing career

 International honours

 George Langhorn won a cap for England while at Halifax in 1905 against Other Nationalities.

 County Honours

 George Langhorn won caps for Yorkshire while at Halifax.

 Challenge Cup Final appearances

-George Langhorn played as a forward, i.e. number 10, in Halifax's 8-3 victory over Warrington in the 1903–04 Challenge Cup Final during the 1903–04 season at The Willows, Salford on Saturday 30 April 1904, in front of a crowd of 17,041.
+George Langhorn played as a forward in Halifax's 8-3 victory over Warrington in the 1903–04 Challenge Cup Final during the 1903–04 season at The Willows, Salford on Saturday 30 April 1904, in front of a crowd of 17,041.

 Club career

 George Langhorn made his début for Halifax on Saturday 1 January 1898, and he played his last match for Halifax on Saturday 18 January 1913.

 Honoured at Halifax

 George Langhorn is a Halifax Hall Of Fame Inductee.